 At UMBC, students may not attempt a course required for their major more than two times.
 They are considered registered for a course if they are enrolled after the end of the schedule adjustment period.
 A course in which the student receives a grade of “W” (Withdraw) is counted as an attempt.
 Enrolling in a gateway course at UMBC or a pre-approved equivalent course at another institution are both considered an attempt.

 Students who have more than two attempts in any course required to progress in the major will not be permitted to major in Chemical Engineering.
 This policy is applicable to transfer students.
-Students may petition the Academic Success Center for a third and final attempt of a course taken at UMBC [or] another institution.
+Students may petition the Academic Success Center for a third and final attempt at a course taken at UMBC or another institution.

 Frequently Asked Questions